Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

 Suns Players to Watch

-- Ayton is the Suns' top rebounder (10 per game), and he posts 18 points and 1.7 assists.
-His rebounding average ranks him ninth in the league.
+- Ayton is No. 1 on the Suns in rebounding (10 per game), and posts 18 points and 1.7 assists.
+He also averages 0.6 steals and 0.8 blocked shots.

-- Devin Booker leads the Suns in scoring (27.8 points per game) and assists (5.5), and produces 4.5 rebounds.
-He also averages 1 steal and 0.3 blocked shots.

-- Durant gets the Suns 29.1 points, 6.6 rebounds and 5 assists per contest.
+- Durant gives the Suns 29.1 points, 6.6 rebounds and 5 assists per contest.
 He also averages 0.7 steals and 1.4 blocked shots.

-- Chris Paul paces the Suns in assists (8.9 per game), and averages 13.9 points and 4.3 rebounds.
+- Chris Paul paces the Suns in assists (8.9 per game), and puts up 13.9 points and 4.3 rebounds.
 He also averages 1.5 steals (ninth in league) and 0.4 blocked shots.

 Top Performers (Last 10 Games)